Edit Blog Post

 I ordered the famous Swedish pancakes - all 18 of them - with sausage, bacon and eggs on the side.
 There would be no need for lunch.

 And just as well too.
-After saying goodbye to Lee and Marion who were flying back to London, I bought a pair of shoes that looked better with shorts than white Chuck Taylors, before grabbing a cab to Ghirardelli Square to pick up a bicycle.
+After saying goodbye to Lee and Marion who were flying back to London, I bought a pair of shoes that looked better with shorts than my white Chuck Taylors, before grabbing a cab to Ghirardelli Square to pick up a bicycle.

 The weather was absolutely sensational.
 It was almost a heat wave, weather that was pretty much unseasonal for April - 25 degrees and not a cloud in the sky.
 Weather that was perfect for a bike ride across the Golden Gate Bridge, San Francisco's most famous landmark.

 I hired my bike from Blazing Saddles, a huge rental store that specialised in "Biking The Bridge".
 At $50 for the day, it was expensive but the whole operation from signing up, getting a bike, getting a helmet, receiving bike instructions, receiving directions, getting a map, a bike lock, a bike pouch, and a bottle of water was very slick and very friendly.
+They

 View Of San Francisco